-Along with cosmetic reason, dental crowns can help save your tooth and prevent further damage to your teeth.
-Dental crowns can be prescribed in order to:
+Along with cosmetic reasons, dental crowns can help save your tooth and prevent further damage to your teeth.
+Cosmetic crowns can be prescribed in order to:

-- Protect and restore a weak, broken, or damaged tooth from cracking apart
+- Protect and restore a weak, broken, or damaged tooth from cracking or a fracture

-- Strengthen the tooth with a large filling when there is little of natural tooth left
+- Strengthen a tooth with a large filling when there is little of the natural tooth left

-- Restore the tooth having a large cavity
+- Restore a tooth that has a large cavity or tooth decay

-- Cap a tooth after root canal treatment to help hold a dental bridge in place
+- Add a dental cap to a tooth after root canal treatment to help hold a dental bridge in place

 Crowns come in different materials.
 Depending on your situation and preferences, we can offer you 3 types of permanent crowns:

-As the name suggests, this type of crowns is made of zirconium – very durable and indestructible material.
-Being as strong as gold, zirconia crowns have a translucent color and look natural blending perfectly with other teeth.
-This is a metal free restoration which requires minimal preparation which helps save more of your original tooth.
+As the name suggests, this type of crown is made of zirconium – a very durable and indestructible material.
+Zirconia crowns are as strong as gold, have a translucent color and look natural, blending perfectly with other teeth.
+This is a metal-free restoration with minimal preparation which helps save more of your original tooth.
 One of the biggest advantages of applying zirconia crowns is a low risk of body rejection and allergic reaction.
-The ideal use for zirconia crowns is the situation when extra strength is needed, for example, for back teeth restorations.
+The ideal use for zirconia crowns is when extra strength is needed, for example, for back teeth restorations.

-It is a hybrid type of restoration where a porcelain cap covers a metal shell.
+This is a hybrid type of restoration where an all-porcelain crown covers a metal shell.
 Unlike metal crowns, porcelain-fused-to-metal crowns give the restored teeth a natural look.
-Such a crown has a tooth-like shape and color, providing fair aesthetic appeal and good strength.
+This crown has a tooth-like shape and color, providing fair aesthetic appeal and good strength.
 It has a high rate of success in the long run.
-Porcelain-fused-to-metal crown is an option for front or back teeth, as sometimes the metal part of the crown can show up as a dark line at the crown’s edge.
-It is also a good choice in case you need a bridge or have night grinding problem.
+A porcelain-fused-to-metal crown is an option for front or back teeth, as sometimes the metal part of the crown can show up as a dark line at the crown’s edge.
+Porcelain teeth caps are also a good choice in case you need a bridge or have night grinding problems.

 Made of lithium silicate, E-max crowns are the strongest ceramics available in dentistry today.
-E-max crowns provide maximum aesthetics due to their translucent nature.
-They are tough, durable and, at the same time, delicate in appearance.
+E-max crowns provide the best aesthetics due to their translucent nature.
+They are tough and durable.
 E-max crowns are known for exceptional optical quality: they ideally mimic the color shade, shape and size of your natural teeth.
-As E-max crowns are metal free, there won’t be a grey edge showing up near the gum line.
-Proven to last long, E-max crowns is a good investment in your healthy smile.
+As E-max dental caps are metal free, there won’t be a gray edge showing near the gum line.
+Proven to last long, E-max crowns are a good investment in your healthy smile.

-There are usually two visits needed to have a crown applied.
+There are usually two dental visits needed for a crown replacement.
 The first visit to the dental office will include: